netobserv/network-observability-operator/docs/FlowCollector.md

         <td>enum</td>
         <td>
           `type` [deprecated (*)] selects the flows tracing agent.
 Previously, this field allowed to select between `eBPF` or `IPFIX`.
-Only `eBPF` is allowed now, so this field is deprecated and will be removed in a future version of the API.<br/>
+Only `eBPF` is allowed now, so this field is deprecated and is planned for removal in a future version of the API.<br/>
           <br/>
             <i>Enum</i>: eBPF, IPFIX<br/>
             <i>Default</i>: eBPF<br/>